-Richard Sherman’s postgame pressers usually provide a good barometer for how things are going for the San Francisco 49ers.
+Richard Sherman’s postgame pressers usually provide a strong barometer for how things are going for the San Francisco 49ers.
 The veteran corner is never bashful about speaking his mind.
-He’s not one for underserved praise and is keen to add perspective following frustrating losses.
+He’s not one for underserved praise and is usually adds perspective following frustrating losses.

 You’ll remember Sherman lamenting the “Day 1 mistakes” made by the 49ers defense in back-to-back defeats against the Arizona Cardinals and Green Bay Packers in Weeks 5 and 6.
 Busted coverages led to monster plays to open each game.
 Cardinals receiver Christian Kirk scored a 75-yard touchdown on Arizona’s first play from scrimmage thanks to a bust.
 A similar miscue led to a 54-yard catch by Jimmy Graham on the Packers first play the very next week.